AndyShor/PyCB_AWS/README.md

 PyCB is available in a separate [repository](https://github.com/AndyShor/PyCB) with full set of features, tests and information.
 This repository containes a simulation core of PyCB, an AWS lambda function acting as a serverless backend, and static (html,css, js) client side web interface for hosting on AWS S3.
-Bound vie AWS API Gateway the components provide a self contained serverless tool working in the following scheme:
+Bound vie AWS API Gateway the components provide a self contained serverless tool working in the scheme shown above.

+More details about setting up AWS for this project can be found in a [blog post](https://andrey-shornikov.medium.com/serverless-number-crunching-cefbfe42d1c3)
 The screenshot gives impression of the front end

 ![screenshot](/images/pycb_demo_screenshot.png)

-More details about setting up AWS for this project can be found in a [blog post](https://andrey-shornikov.medium.com/serverless-number-crunching-cefbfe42d1c3)